Senator says WH economic adviser faked a bad connection to get Trump off the phone

 A source in the room disputed Carper's recollection of the events, telling CNN that while Carper did say Cohn should "tell (Trump) he's brilliant and hang up," he did not suggest faking a bad connection.
 Cohn then walked away from the table while still talking on the phone and left the room, the source said.

-However, when pressed by CNN's John Berman as to whether Cohn "faked a bad connection to get" Trump off the phone, Carper said he did.
+However, when pressed by Berman as to whether Cohn "faked a bad connection to get" Trump off the phone, Carper said he did.

 "I don't want to throw him under the bus, but yes," he affirmed.